jfitisoff/marqeta-example/README.md

 3. Run bundler to install dependencies.

-To run the spec: `bundle exec rspec users_spec.rb`
+To run the spec: `bundle exec rspec spec/users_spec.rb`

 There's also a console app that loads the API: `bundle exec ./console.rb`